victor-lima-142/Design-patterns/README.md

 ## Design Patterns Categories
 Design Patterns can be categorized into three main groups:

-- **Creation Patterns**: These patterns provide ways to create objects while hiding the creation process, making the system independent of the way objects are created, composed and represented.
+- **Creational Patterns**: These patterns provide ways to create objects while hiding the creation process, making the system independent of the way objects are created, composed and represented.

 - **Structural Patterns**: These patterns deal with the composition of classes or objects.
 They help ensure that when one part of the system changes, the entire system does not need to be restructured.